HaleTom/deeplearning.ai_notes/notes/wk2.md

     &= -\frac{1}{m} \sum_{i=1}^{m}\left(y^{(i)}\log\hat y^{(i)} + (1-y^{(i)})\log(1-\hat y^{(i)})\right)
 \end{align*}$$

+This uses maximum liklihood estimation.
+The $\frac 1 m$ term isn't averaging, it's actually scaling the cost the same order of magnitude as the individual costs.

 #### L1 and L2 loss functions

 These are probably used with linear regression, and come from the first `.ipynb`.